publiccodenet/about/activities/recruitment/job-description.md

 Part of this effort is to [bespoke text contextualising role in broader foundation work].

-### What the [JOB TITLE] does
+### What the [Job title] does

-As a [JOB TITLE] you work together with the community to [bespoke text].
+As a [Job title] you work together with the community to [bespoke text].
 This means you will:
 [bespoke text starting with a verb]

-[CALL TO ACTION - bespoke text e.g. So, if you enjoy working together with a wide array of developers to make open source codebases really shine as well as improve the role of technology in society, this job is for you.]
+[Call to action - bespoke text e.g. So, if you enjoy working together with a wide array of developers to make open source codebases really shine as well as improve the role of technology in society, this job is for you.]

 ### What we expect from all of our team members